peelman/redmine_departments/README.md

 + Permissions for Viewing, Creating, and Removing Issue->Department relationships

 ###Version
-+ Currently at 1.0
++ Currently at 1.0.1
 + Requires Redmine 0.9.x (built/tested on 0.9.6, untested on previous versions, but it should work...)
 + Due to a change in Redmine 1.0, Departments won't work without some tweaking.
-See my cc\_addresses plugin for details, as it shares the same issue.
+See my cc\_addresses plugin for details, as it shares the same issue. (this has been fixed in Redmine, but I don’t know what changes need to be made for _departments to work properly.

 ###Bugs
 + If you find any bugs, or want to request a feature, feel free to contact me (info below) or create an issue here on GitHub.